Ryan Jeffers Player Props: Twins vs. Tigers

-On Thursday, Ryan Jeffers (.308 on-base percentage in past 10 games, 54 points below season-long percentage) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 7:10 PM ET.
+After hitting .250 with two doubles, a home run, four walks and four RBI in his past 10 games, Ryan Jeffers and the Minnesota Twins face the Detroit Tigers (who will start Joey Wentz) at 2:10 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-3) against the Brewers.
+In his most recent game he had a one-hit showing (1-for-2) against the Tigers.

 Ryan Jeffers Game Info & Props vs. the Tigers